dtang29/wcd-data-engineering/README.md

 # WeCloudData Data Engineering Bootcamp Journey

 A repo to document my learnings from the weclouddata bootcamp.
-Started this journey on July 25th, 2023.

 Phase 1: Analytical Engineering (7/25/2023 - 9/30/2023) - 3 months
 * [Week 1: Linux and Bash + AWS, EC2, and S3](#week_1_linux_aws)